PSRahul/CIFAR_10_DNN/README.txt

 Achieved an test accuracy of 54.51% for the best configuration.

-Notebooks are named according to the case-id in accuracy_results.pdf
+Notebooks are named according to the case-id in results.md

 Based on the exercise from “Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow", 2nd Edition, by Aurélien Géron (O’Reilly)